xabierblanch/PyRockDiff/README.md

-# PyRockDiff - Automatic change-detection workflow for rockfall identification
+# PyRockDiff - Automatic Change Detection for Rockfall Identification

-### 🚀 Quick Overview
+## 🚀 Quick Overview

-This Python-based pipeline automates the comparison of two point clouds obtained from LiDAR or SfM, specifically targeting rock surfaces.
-It allows for efficient analysis of geological changes with minimal user input.
+**PyRockDiff** is a Python-based pipeline that automates the comparison of two point clouds obtained from LiDAR or Structure-from-Motion (SfM), specifically targeting rock surfaces.
+It enables efficient geological change analysis with minimal user input.

-Key features include:
+### 🔑 Key Features

-- **Automation:** The pipeline operates automatically, requiring only a single configuration file for setup.
+- **Automation**: Fully automated workflow requiring only a single configuration file.
-- **User-Friendly Configuration:** Simplifies the process, making advanced analysis accessible without programming knowledge.
+- **User-Friendly Configuration**: Designed for ease of use, even without programming experience.
-- **Preprocessing:** Cleans point clouds by removing noise and vegetation and aligns them accurately using registration algorithms.
+- **Preprocessing**: Cleans point clouds by removing noise and vegetation, and aligns them using robust registration algorithms.
-- **Change Detection:** Detects differences between the two analyzed epochs with the M3C2 algorithm.
+- **Change Detection**: Identifies differences between two epochs using the M3C2 algorithm.
-- **Clustering & Volume Calculation:** Isolates changes using DBSCAN and estimates volumes via alpha-shape triangulation.
+- **Clustering & Volume Calculation**: Detects and isolates changes with DBSCAN, and estimates volumes using alpha-shape triangulation

-## Table of Contents
+## 📚 Table of Contents
 - [Overview](#overview)
 - [Installation and Requirements](#installation-and-requirements)
   - [Installation](#installation)